All pieces are handmade in our Parisian studio.

 Recycling and reuse of materials

-Finally, for technical reasons, some of the soil cannot be recycled.
-We transform it into chips that we bake to create clay balls.
+Finally, for technical reasons, some of the clay cannot be recycled.
+We change it into chips that we fire to create clay balls.
 This way, they will live their best life in your flower pots and contribute to the well-being of your plants.
 You will find them at a free price in our workshop boutique.

 Like many ceramists,